 PERSON – any natural individual, ﬁrm, trust, partnership, association or corporation.

 ROADSIDE STAND – A removable structure used only, or intended to be used only for the sale of seasonal agricultural produced on the premises.

+SHORT-TERM RENTAL – A Dwelling Unit, or portion thereof, offered or rented to transient guests for compensation for a period of fewer than thirty (30) consecutive days, regardless of whether a resident owner or manager is present on the premises during the rental period.
+Short-Term Rental does not include a Tourist House or a Bed & Breakfast Inn, each of which is separately defined or regulated under this Resolution.